Hermann Göring: Success on all fronts

 Göring and other senior officers were concerned that Germany was not yet ready for war, but Hitler insisted on pushing ahead as soon as possible.
 On 30 August 1939, immediately prior to the outbreak of the Second World War, Hitler appointed Göring as the chairman of a new six-person Council of Ministers for the Defense of the Reich which was set up to operate as a war cabinet.
 The invasion of Poland, the opening action of World War II, began at dawn on 1 September 1939.
 Later in the day, speaking to the Reichstag, Hitler designated Göring as his successor as Führer of all Germany, "If anything should befall me", with Hess as the second alternate.
 Major German victories followed one after the other in quick succession.
 With the help of the Luftwaffe, the Polish Air Force was defeated within a week.
-(Note: Confident that the Luftwaffe was without peer and practically invincible in the wake of these victories, Göring commented to the German press that should the enemy ever penetrate German airspace, they could call him "Meyer".)
 The Fallschirmjäger seized vital airfields in Norway (Operation Weserübung) and captured Fort Eben-Emael in Belgium on 10 May 1940, the first day of the Battle of France.
 Göring's Luftwaffe played critical roles in the Battles of the Netherlands, of Belgium and of France in May 1940.